carpentries-incubator/gitlab-novice/episodes/01-navigation.md

 ### Visiblity

 GitLab offers three settings for the visibility of a project: public, internal, and private.
-Publicly visible projects can be looked at by anyone that can access the GitLab instance, projects with internal visibility can be looked at by anyone logged in to the instance, while projects with private visibility can only be locked at by its members.
+Publicly visible projects can be looked at by anyone that can access the GitLab instance, projects with internal visibility can be looked at by anyone logged in to the instance, while projects with private visibility can only be looked at by its members.

 On GitLab.com the visibility “internal” is disabled.
 Everyone can create an account, log in to the instance, and thus could look at any project of